All Episodes

 I miss hearing your voice.

-Um your replacement's okay.
+Your replacement's okay.

 My wife has never told me that, oddly enough.

-Well, I hate to change the subject 'cause I've I've enjoyed listening to the radio on my phone and hearing your thoughts on things, but I just had a I tried to get through W BT all day yesterday and couldn't get through uh on the Senator Craig business.
+Well, I hate to change the subject because I've enjoyed listening to the radio on my phone and hearing your thoughts on things.

-I can't believe that somebody in his situation would literally throw his life away.
+Number one, I can't believe that somebody in his situation would literally throw his life away.

-And reminds me of college.
+Reminds me of college.

 You're right.

-I mean, no no one really knows and there's absolutely.
+I mean, no one really knows.

-Forbidden the forbidden fruit.
+Forbidden fruit.

 Pardon the pun, yes.

-And I think desperate people make desperate decisions, and maybe it had been a long time since he'd done a new toe tapping in the bathroom.
+And I think desperate people make desperate decisions, and maybe it had been a long time since he'd done a new toe-tapping in the bathroom.

-Um then, let's admit it.
+Let's admit it.

 Absolutely.